 We have chosen to publish this protocol on the ISPAH website for methodological transparency.
 This protocol was not eligible for publication on PROSPERO, as the project is not a systematic review of the effect of an exposure on an outcome.

 You can select to join The Epidemiology Council when joining or renewing your ISPAH membership.
-If you are already an ISPAH member and would like to be a member, you can join by contacting the council secretary Suzanne Dixon-Suen: firstname.lastname@example.org.
+If you are already an ISPAH member and would like to be a member please go to your membership dashboard to join the council.

 Barbara leads the Physical Activity Research Group (PARG) at University College London